osrf/gazebo_design/render_engine/render_engine.md

     scene->AddChild(visual);

-However, as `common::Mesh` objects often contain material information, one can directly create mesh visuals as follows:
+A `Mesh` geometry can be created in a similar fashion as the `Cone` in this example.
+However as `common::Mesh` objects often contain material information, one can directly create `Visual` for a mesh as follows:

     common::Mesh mesh = common::MeshManager::Instance()->Load(filename);
     VisualPtr visual = scene->CreateVisual("my_mesh", mesh);